Treating BPPV using telemedicine in the era of Covid-19

 - Let the patient know that they will need a helper to be the "camera person".
 Ideally, another person can be the "home therapist".

-- Establish an audiovisual connection using your telemed system -- we use "doximity dialer" right now.
+- Establish an audiovisual connection using your telemed system -- we use "doxy.me" right now.
 This is designed for a smart phone.
-It is not nearly as good as the "real goggles", but better than nothing.
+Pick an area in the house that has good signal.

 - Make sure the patient has a copy of the home exercises (usually home Epley, but might be Logroll).
 In our practice (Chicago Dizziness and Hearing), we keep these exercises on our website for patients to download if needed.